pcaressa/awful/doc/awful.md

-# Awful: A Weird FUnctional Language
+# An Awful Introduction to Functional Programming

 ## Paolo Caressa

-### v.2023-11
+### v.2023-12

 ## Foreword

-Awful is a simple (perhaps the simplest) functional language designed and implemented for didactic purposes: I described it at the Codemotion Milan 2023 conference.
+Awful (A Weird FUnctional Language) is a simple (perhaps the simplest) functional language designed and implemented for didactic purposes: I described a draft version of it and shown its prototypal implementation in Python at the Codemotion Milan 2023 conference.

-This document is a gentle introduction to it and to the concepts of functional programming it conveys (which is the purpose I designed the language for).
+This document is a gentle introduction to some basic concepts of functional programming through Awful (which is the purpose I designed the language for).
+Awful, at least in its current version, by no means represents a valid choice to develop serious functional programs, even if it is possible to do that, but it shows some basic devices and how they can be naively implemented.

 The implementation consists in a prototype written in Python and in a more robust implementation written in C: both are stored in the repository [https://github.com/pcaressa/awful](https://github.com/pcaressa/awful).

 To set up the interpreter and use it please see the [../README.md](../README.md) file in the interpreter distribution.

 Enjoy,
 Paolo

 ## What is a function?

+>*A function of a variable quantity is an analytic expression composed in any way whatsoever of the variable quantity and numbers or constant quantities.*
+>
+>Leonhard Euler
+>

+Functional languages, as the word suggests, are programming languages in which algorithms are expressed by functions: instead of method execution of most languages, the purpose of a program in a functional language is to evaluate a function, or a set of functions, combining their input parameters and output results to get, in the end, a final result of the computation.

+This is the approach to the concept of algorithm as developed by Alonzo Church in the 30s, while the other one was Alan Turing approach via abstract machines (there are more of course: Markov systems, Post systems, register machines, while-programs etc.).

+So we need to ask: what is a function?
+In this notes I will deal with loosely typed functional languages, not with strictly typed ones, since I want to focus on the basic devices of function evaluation.

 ### Functions as intensional objects